Master’s Internship/Doctoral Practicum

 As much as possible, we work to tailor the training year to fit the needs of each individual trainee.
 Therefore, trainees are encouraged to explore their own areas of interest by participating in activities outside of the general practice requirements of the UCC.
 Trainees may choose to select an area in which to develop in-depth experience during the training year for the purpose of developing a niche in the mental health field as well.
 Based on availability of opportunities and trainee interest, skill level, and knowledge, areas of specialization may include, but are not limited to:

 Trainees at the UCC receive one hour per week of individual supervision with a primary supervisor and bi-weekly group seminar training.
 We also encourage consultation with our diverse staff of mental health professionals.
 Counseling sessions are recorded for use as part of the supervision process in order to guide trainees in their learning.
-Trainees are also invited to participate in UCC all staff didactic In-Service training and staff meetings including a weekly clinical consultation.
+Trainees are also invited to participate in UCC all staff didactic in-Service trainings, staff meeting, and weekly clinical consultation meeting.

 Previous trainees at the UCC have been from: